vrv501/concepts/kubernetes/deep-dive/3_env_vars_cm_secret.md

         name: secret-name
   ```
 - When editing the manifest of secret, always ensure if you're adding new key & values, values are base64 encoded
+- Secrets of type "generic" is for KV store, "tls" for storing certificates & keys